 - We have developed a Human Rights Policy that applies across our business – mapping how we address human rights in our policies, practices and business operations.

-- We have issued our 2018 Modern Slavery and Human Trafficking Statement outlining how we address this risk within our business operations and relationships.
+- Our Modern Slavery and Human Trafficking Statement outlines how we address this risk within our business operations and relationships.

-- We have implemented risk management processes to identify, assess, mitigate and monitor potential risk areas where we could be exposed to human rights concerns.
+- We have a Human Rights Due Diligence process (PDF, 580 KB) which includes risk management processes to identify, assess, mitigate and monitor potential risk areas where we could be exposed to human rights concerns.

 - Targets are in place covering gender equality and supplier sustainability.